-To encourage the maximum degree of inclusiveness and consensus, all Santa Clara County cities were invited to participate on the Committee.
+To encourage inclusiveness and consensus, all Santa Clara County cities were invited to participate on the Committee.
 FAA staff and San José Airport staff have also participated in the discussions with the FAA providing technical support and the Airport providing non-technical support.